jkpchang/administrate/README.md

 ```
 - Currency Field: Similar to Number field, but prefixed with $ and using currency converter to display the number better.
 - Paperclip Field: Display thumbnail of Paperclip pictures properly.
+- Font Picker Field: Nice widget to pick Google Fonts
+- Color Picker Field: Nice widget to pick color
+- TinyMCE Field: Use TinyMCE widget to write HTML
 - Replace all styles with Bootstrap (currently using Bootstrap 3.3.7).
 ```

 # FUTURE UPDATES PLANNED in this fork
 ```
-- Better support for Has_Many relationship and has in-line modal to add associations easily.
+- Better UI support for Has_Many and allow users to create new parent objects easily via Bootstrap modals.
-- Port some of the nicer UI features from Rails Admin to here, while maintaining the Rails design of Administrate.
+- Port some of the nicer UI features from rails_admin to here, while maintaining the overall design of Administrate.
 ```

 # Administrate